SAP-samples/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 # Requirements
 To follow this setup guide, you need the following:
 * SAP Business Technology Platform tenant - If you don't have one, you could get your hands on a [free trial account](https://www.sap.com/products/business-technology-platform/trial.html)
-* Run tutorials [Boosters](https://developers.sap.com/tutorials/cp-starter-ibpm-employeeonboarding-1-setup.html) in your SAP BTP global account to setup your SAP Workflow service.
+* Run this [tutorial](https://developers.sap.com/tutorials/cp-starter-ibpm-employeeonboarding-1-setup.html) in your SAP BTP global account to setup your SAP Workflow Management services.
 * [Enable the Workflow Management feature](https://help.sap.com/viewer/e157c391253b4ecd93647bf232d18a83/Cloud/en-US/bbcaf0a8527e4dabadcda317f039c078.html) in SAP Business Application Studio

 * Active subscription to SAP Connectivity service, SAP Destination service in your SAP BTP tenant